Top Banks in Peru

 Revenue: PEN 1.11 million (2016)

 Total assets: PEN 78.58 million (2016)

-The bank continued its expansion into Latin America by acquiring the about 77% stake by Banca Intesa S.p.A. in Banco Wiese Sudameris.
-Scotiabank Peru was the product of the integration between Banco Sudamericano and Banco Wiese Sudameris.
+The bank continued its expansion into Latin America by acquiring the 77% stake by Banca Intesa S.p.A. in Banco Wiese Sudameris.
+Scotiabank Peru was the product of the integration of Banco Sudamericano and Banco Wiese Sudameris.

 Revenue: PEN 4.74 billion (2017)

 Founded in 1897, Interbank operates as a subsidiary of financial group Peruvian Group Intercorp Financial Services Inc. Headquartered in Lima, the oldest of the banks in Peru provides financial and ATM services through its 230 branches, over 1,500 ATMs, and more than 1,500 Interbank agents.
 It also offers change machines that exchange bills for coins.

 Based in the San Isidro District of Lima, Banco de la Nación (or Bank of the Nation) is a state-owned financial institution that is operated by the Peruvian Ministry of Economy and Finance.
 It was created by Law 16000 that was approved by Congress and signed into law by then-President Fernando Belaúnde Terry in 1966.
 It acts on behalf of the Peruvian government in financial transactions in public and private sectors, locally and internationally.